How Is Coffee Made Decaf? How do you remove caffeine from coffee to decaffeinate?

 Through this method, caffeine is removed by a system that combines pressure with CO2 intervention.
 To eliminate caffeine, the coffee is subjected to a pressure of 275 atmospheres, causing CO2 to circulate between the beans, penetrating them as a result of the pressure and contributing to dissolve the caffeine.

 When washing and drying the grains, the caffeine is no longer there and has not acted with chemicals on the grain, so this way is very good to obtain a quality decaf.
-The problem is the cost of this method that makes the industry reserve it for more expensive or higher quality coffees.
+The problem is the cost of this method makes the industry reserve it for more expensive or higher quality coffees.

 What is done with the caffeine that the coffee industry removes?